 Thesis.
 Six semester hours.

-Research Methods in Human Performance.
-Three semester hours.
-(Same as HHPH 595) A study of research methods and designs appropriate for proposing, conducting, reading, reporting and critiquing research in health, kinesiology, and sports studies.
+A study of research methods and designs appropriate for proposing, conducting, reading, reporting and critiquing research in health, kinesiology, and sports studies.
 A major emphasis will be on conducting meta-analysis of research literature.
 Each student is required to demonstrate systematic research techniques through the investigation and formal reporting of an independent research project using meta-analysis, descriptive or experimental research design.
 For non-thesis options, this course meets 595 research requirements.

 HHPK 522 - Teaching Health Related Fitness for K-12